carpentries-incubator/julia-novice/_episodes/04-pkg.md

 Julia provides two keywords for loading packages: `using` and `import`.

-The difference is that `import` brings only the name of the package into the namespace and then all functions in that package need the name in front.
+The difference is that `import` brings only the name of the package into the namespace and then all functions in that package need the name in front (prefixed).
-But packages can also define an export list for function names that should be brought into the user's namespace when he loads the package with `using`.
+But packages can define a list of function names to export, which means the functions should be brought into the user's namespace when he loads the package with `using`.
 This makes working at the REPL more convenient.

 ### Name conflicts